pratimarawool/CTCWordBeamSearch/README.md

 **CTC decoder with dictionary and language model for TensorFlow | C++ implementation | Python implementation**

+## About this fork
+The original is by @githubharald.
+This fork is a slight modification incorporating the following changes:

+* In addition to the top decodings of the batch, the module op returns the score vector (a sequence probability) for each best decoding
+* Like the corresponding `tf.nn.ctc_beam_search_decoder`, the module op requires the sequence length for every batch element (preventing wasted computation and invalid decodings)
+* Adds tensor shape inference code (much like `tf.nn.ctc_beam_search_decoder`) for convenience

 ## A First Example

 The following code-skeleton gives a first impression of how to use the decoding algorithm with TensorFlow.